 The urn plant is a commonly grown bromeliad.
 In its natural habitat, it lives on the branches of trees.
 In the home, however, it can be grown in a pot or out in the garden in suitable climes.
 Read more here.

 When you have a bromeliad to care for, you might be wondering how to water it.
-Watering bromeliads is no different than any other houseplant care, with exception to having its own water tank.
+Watering bromeliads is no different than any other houseplant care, with the exception of having its own water tank.
 Learn more here.